Drmuhdsanirabiu/global-investment-limited/README.md

 | 6 | NGN 80,000 | 15% | 5 | NGN 5,000 |
 | 7 | NGN 120,000 | 15% | 5 | NGN 5,000 |

 Withdrawals are configured with a NGN 1,500 minimum, NGN 50,000 maximum and a 10% fee.
 Investment principal is returned at maturity and daily earnings are credited once per elapsed day.
-The displayed rates are platform configuration and should not be presented as guaranteed returns; verify all applicable financial, consumer-protection and investment requirements before production use.
+The displayed rates are platform configuration presented as guaranteed returns; verify all applicable financial, consumer-protection and investment requirements before production use.

 Authentication accepts either an email address or a Nigerian phone number (+234 format, with local 080... format also normalized).
 Existing email accounts remain supported.